Effects of round-to-nearest and stochastic rounding in the numerical solution of the heat equation in low precision: Local rounding error analysis

+Here we focus on rounding errors, but \eqref{eq:stable_solver} and Theorem \ref{th:matrix_rational_function_bound} can easily be extended to account for other sources of error arising, e.g.~when an iterative method is used.
 We can now prove the following theorem: \begin{theorem} Let Assumptions (A1), (A2) and (A3) and the assumptions of Theorem \ref{th:matrix_rational_function_bound} hold.
 Then, there exist constants $\bar{C}_1,\bar{C}_2,\bar{C}_3>0$ depending on the rounding function used such that, for all $n$,